Close Menu

 QuiescentInactive, at restFormal, often scientificDescribes dormant or inactive states

-See also Understanding Opposite of Raid: A Comprehensive Guide
+See also Unlocking the Opposite of Recognize: Your Complete Guide

 Example: